 - Golf ball size or larger: crab apples make great cider but if too small they’re hard to press.

 - Ideally picked from the trees- drops are OK as long as they are in good shape.

 - Labeled with your name, location of trees, and variety (if known)

 Apples can be brought to the Citizen Cider tasting room at 316 Pine Street Monday thru Friday from 12-5pm from now till November 15th.

 We’ll celebrate the fruit of your labor with a release party here at the tasting room, next year when we finish making this cider.
-We will be joined by special guest and local historian Hugo Martinez Cazon.
 A portion of proceeds will again go to support the Vermont Foodbank’s Gleaning Program.